hawkeoni/clothing_segmentation_topformer/README.md

 | TopFormer CE + Dice + Heavy Augs | 41.2  | **47.3**  | 21.7       |

-TopFormer CE was made with config topformer/config.py Other models were trained with topformer/conf_20.py and initialized from the weights from [original repo](https://github.com/hustvl/TopFormer) with the model TopFormer-B_512x512_4x8_160k.
+TopFormer CE was made with config topformer/config.py Other models were trained with topformer/conf_20.py and initialized from the weights from [original repo](https://github.com/hustvl/TopFormer) with the model TopFormer-B_512x512_4x8_160k (trained on ade20k).
 The weighs can be accessed on [Google Drive](https://drive.google.com/drive/folders/16j22QitHAiX4Sf2Ap9eSZAtnFezl5ROb?usp=sharing).

 I also tried finetuning the model with Lovasz loss after training it with CrossEntropy and Dice losses but it did not improve the results.
 This would probably be beneficial, but I did not have enough time to run enough experiments for a solid conclusion.